Wolverine971/9takes/src/blog/people/celebrities/Sydney-Sweeney.md

 <p class="firstLetter">You've seen her captivating performances, felt the depth of her emotions on screen, and likely been drawn into the complex characters she portrays.</p>

 But beneath the surface of this rising star lies a complex and driven personality that has shaped her journey to success.
-As fans, we've seen her shine on screen, but today, we delve deeper into the inner workings of Sydney Sweeney's mind and explore her Enneagram Type 3 personality.
+As fans, we've seen her shine on screen, but today, we go deeper into the inner workings of Sydney Sweeney's mind and explore her Enneagram Type 3 personality.

 ## What is Sydney Sweeney's Personality Type?